Page images

 The sense of found Antiquity had reign'd,

-And facred Homer yet been unprophan'd,
+And facred Homer yet been unprophan'd.

-None e'er had thought his comprehensive mind
+None e'er had thought his comprehenfive mind

 To modern customs, modern rules confin'd;